RoadieHQ/marketing-site/content/docs/details/accessing-aws-resources/index.md

 ## Step 2: Restrict the new role trust relationships to Roadie only

-1. Search for IAM in the services box and then click on ”Roles” on the left handside tab.
+1. Search for IAM in the services box and then click on ”Roles” on the left hand side tab.

 2. Search for your newly created role (e.g. ”roadie-read-only-role”) and click on it.